Julie-Montague/MixPro-Reproduction/README.md

   -  Label Space Noise: TransMix uses the model's attention map to determine label mixing ratios.
 However, early in training, attention maps are unreliable, leading to noisy label assignments.

 ## 3. Methodology

-We adhered to the algorithmic structure defined in the original paper while refactoring the codebase for Distributed Data Parallel (DDP) support and robust logging.

 ### 3.1.
 MaskMix (Image Space)
 Instead of a single large crop, MaskMix uses a grid-mask strategy.